|

 Like all liquids, it maintains a constant density but can take any shape.

-Just think of all the things it could push out of the way!
+Just think of all the things it could push along!

 |